 — Rick Duggan, Schlosser Development Corporation

-I’m about as far from an engineer as you can get without your brain falling out, but my understanding here is that the density and hardness of the gunite, along with its weird mogul shape, will both increase the friction coefficient for the base of the building built atop the moonscape — meaning the forces potentially inflicted upon it by flooding in the Shoal Creek floodplain aren’t as likely to make the building slide around.
+I’m about as far from an engineer as you can get without your brain falling out, but my understanding here is that the density and hardness of the gunite, along with its weird mogul shape, will increase the friction coefficient for the base of the building built atop the moonscape — meaning the forces potentially inflicted upon it by flooding in the Shoal Creek floodplain aren’t as likely to make the building slide around or erode the foundation.